GoHypernet/hypernet-protocol/README.md

 Hypernet Protocol believe that a decentralized, blockchain-secured, community-driven payment/identity solution will revolutionize the cyber-infrastructure landscape and that it is broadly generalizable to various decentralized marketplaces and subscription-based services.

-A successful payment protocol must solve problems on both sides of the market.
-On the consumer side, users expect a payment solution that quickly executes transactions and is intuitive.
-To accomplish this, the Hypernet Protocol integrates Connext's [Vector](https://github.com/connext/vector) library to enable fast, secure, microtransactions, with minimal user intervention.
-On the merchant side, adopters expect a similarly refined onboarding process.
-The Hypernet Protocol stack offers merchant developers a flexible platform that can adapt to the idiosyncratic requirements of their particular business, and tools to streamline software integration.
-Meeting these needs has led to the development light-weight developer abstraction layer.
-Developer's are isolated from the particulars of Layer 2 scaling protocols and are presented with a small set of function calls bundled together in an npm package that looks familiar to those who have used a traditional payment service provider SDK.

 This monorepo contains several packages: